rightjs/rightjs-docs/docs/en/docs/util/observer.md

 ## Shortcuts

-The `Observer` unit provides an ability to generate nice looking shortcut methods to wire and fire events that your observer supposed to handle.
-To do so, you need to specify in your class an instance or class level attribute called `EVENTS`.
-RightJS will watch the name and if found, will try to generate shortcuts automatically.
+The `Observer` unit provides the ability to generate elegant shortcut methods to wire and fire events your observer is supposed to handle.
+To do so, you need to specify an instance or class level attribute `EVENTS` in your class.
+RightJS will watch the name and if found, will try to generate the shortcuts automatically.

     var Klass = new Class(Observer, {
       EVENTS: $w('start stop')